MicrosoftDocs/dynamics-365-project-operations/articles/sales/quotes-key-concepts.md

 ## Owning Company

-The owning represents the legal entity that owns the project delivery.
+Owning company represents the legal entity that owns the project delivery.
 The customer on the quote should be a valid customer in that Legal entity in finance and operations.
 The currency of the owning company and contracting unit selected on a project-based must match.

 ## Contracting unit

-The contracting unit represents the division or practice that owns the project delivery.
+Contracting unit represents the division or practice that owns the project delivery.
 You can set up resource costs for each contracting unit.
-When you specify resource cost for a resource in the contracting unit, you will also be able to set up different cost rates for resources that this contracting unit borrows from, or other division or practices within the enterprise.
+When you specify resource cost for a resource in the contracting unit, you can set up different cost rates for resources that this contracting unit borrows from, or other divisions or practices within the enterprise.
 These are referred to as transfer prices, resource borrowing, or exchange prices.
 When you set up the cost of borrowing resources from other divisions, you can also choose to set up those cost rates in the currency of the lending division.

 ## Cost currency

 Cost currency in Project Operations is the currency in which costs are reported.
 This currency is derived from the currency attached to the **Contracting unit** field on the quote, contract, and project.
 Costs can be logged in any currency against a project.
-However, there is currency conversion from the currency costs were recorded in, to the cost currency of the project.
+However, there is currency conversion from the currency the costs were recorded in, to the cost currency of the project.

-Because of the exchange rates in the CDS platform can't be date-effective, the on-screen totals for cost may change over time if you update currency exchange rates.
+Because the exchange rates in the CDS platform can't be date-effective, the on-screen totals for cost may change over time if you update currency exchange rates.
 However, costs recorded in the database remain unchanged because the amounts are stored in the currency that they were incurred in.

 ## Sales currency